wp-plugins/which-template/readme.txt

 == Changelog ==

+= 3.0 =

+* Much better engine for working out which template is used on a page.

 = 2.0 =

 * This version allows you to see if a page is using the page.php, single.php, 404.php, archive.php, tag.php, category.php or search.php template.